 SUPPORT FOR AMERICAN MILITARY AT HOME AND AROUND THE WORLD

-Detainee Policy.
+Reassuring Allies and Partners in Europe.
 Played a leading role in the enactment of provisions that:

 Support for Military Personnel and Their Families.
 Played a leading role in the enactment of provisions that sustain pay and benefits and provide support for military personnel and their families by: